JetVolcano/PythonUtils/README.md

 ---
 1. Go to the issues page of the repository
 2. Click on "New Issue"
-3. Label the issue as "enhancement"
+3. Click on "Feature Request"
-4. Write your feature request
+4. Follow the guide